tldr-pages/tldr/pages/linux/systemd-ask-password.md

 `systemd-ask-password --no-tty "{{message}}"`

-- Store a password in kernel keyring without displaying it:
+- Store a password in the kernel keyring without displaying it:

 `systemd-ask-password --no-output --keyname={{key_name}} "{{message}}"`